alexcpn/alexcpn.github.io/html/NN/ml/5_backpropogation_matrix_calculus.md

-# The Mathematical Intuition Behind Deep Learning
+# # The Maths of Deep Learning

 Alex Punnen \
 &copy; All Rights Reserved

-## Back Propagation -Matrix Calculus
+## Backpropagation with Matrix Calculus

 The previous chapters we used a Scalar derivation of the Back Propagation formula to implement it in a simple two layer neural network.
 What we have done is is to use Hadamard product and matrix transposes with scalar derivation alignment.